North Region, Singapore: Economy

+Agriculture

+The region supports Singapore's agricultural industry, with agricultural activity primarily concentrated in Lim Chu Kang.
+This district serves as the nation's main agricultural zone, housing a diverse range of farms engaged in food production, aquaculture, and agri-technology.
+The area is home to vegetable farms, egg production facilities, fish farms, and goat farms, many of which employ modern, high-efficiency farming techniques such as vertical farming, hydroponics, and automated systems.
+Sungei Tengah is another district that houses some of the country's agricultural activities.
+It is located within the Western Water Catchment area, a protected water catchment region in western Singapore.
+Parts of the area have historically been used for agricultural and farming activities due to its rural land use and low urban density.

+In 2024, hen shell eggs, vegetable, and seafood farms contributed around 34%, 3%, and 6%, of Singapore's total food consumption respectively, with a total combined value of local food production estimated at S$231 million.

 Sembawang Shipyard

 Sembawang Shipyard is a shipyard that specialises in ship repairs and fabrication.
 Owned by SembCorp Marine, the shipyard has the deepest dry dock in Southeast Asia.
 Formerly a British naval base, the shipyard was built in 1938 as the Sembawang Naval Base.
 After Singapore's independence, the naval base was converted into a commercial shipyard under the management of Sembawang Corporation (now known as SembCorp).

 Tourism

 The region is home to several attractions, namely the Singapore Zoo, Night Safari, Bird Paradise and River Safari.
 In June 2016, it was announced that a 126 hectare eco-tourism hub will be developed in Mandai.
 Together with the current zoological parks, the area will feature eco-friendly accommodations such as camps, tents, and family rooms.
 Jurong Bird Park has been relocated to the area as Bird Paradise, which opened in November 2023.
 The new bird park is also connected to a rainforest sanctuary.